Top white facebook2xnew Top white instagram2xnew Join Basket Login

 Sailing Season

-During the sailing season you will be allocated a duty up to 4 times a year to run or assist the activities on that day.
-The club is not able to function without you, and this is also a great opportunity to get to know other members much better.
-Duties minimise membership costs, encourage everyone to get involved, and engender a community spirit.
+During the sailing season you will be allocated duties in line with the allocation defined in the club rules, to run or assist the activities on that day.
+The club is not able to function without you, and this is also a great opportunity to get to know other members much better (as well as pick up sailing knowledge).
+Duties minimise membership costs, encourage everyone to get involved, and engender a club spirit.
 A successful sailing club is the result of the willing participation of its members.

-Although the idea of a duty can appear daunting, especially to a new member, the duty calendar is constructed such that inexperienced members are given assistant roles and are partnered with experienced members to assist you.
+Although the idea of a duty can appear daunting, especially to a new member, the duty calendar is constructed such that inexperienced members are partnered with experienced members to assist you.
 All members are happy to provide advice or assist you if you are unsure.
-The Duty Guide Book linked on the page is a good starting point for new members, as it includes expected tasks and a break down of the role.
+The Duty Guide Book in the galley or duty instructions on the club documents page are a good starting point for new members, as it includes expected tasks and a break down of the role.
 It also provides a step by step guide on being a duty officer.
 With a little bit of preparation by reading the guide, the session will run smoothly and everyone at the club will appreciate your efforts.

 Duty crew should aim to arrive at the sailing club 30 minutes before opening time, in order to setup the galley, unlock doors/gates, and launch the rescue boat (if a qualified powerboat driver).